SysAdminDk/EspHome/IR - Water Meter Reader/Readme.md

 ### Installation
-Upload kmp.h and multicalwater.h to /config/esphome, and create a new device in Esphome using the district-water-reader.yaml as refrence.
+Upload kmp.h and multicalwater.h to /config/esphome, you can use the file editor, and create a new device in Esphome using the district-water-reader.yaml as refrence.

 Inspiration for the code.
 https://github.com/cenobitedk/esphome_multical402